Restoro d'Arezzo

-Ristoro or Restoro d'Arezzo was an Italian monk and scientist of the Middle Ages.
-Italian scholar Enrico Narducci calls him the 'Humboldt' of the thirteenth century.
+Restoro d'Arezzo (also spelled Ristoro) was an Italian monk and scientist of the Middle Ages, author of an important prose treatise in the vernacular, La composizione del mondo colle sue cascioni.
+The Italian scholar Enrico Narducci calls him the 'Humboldt' of the thirteenth century.

-Life and works
+Life

-Restoro was born in Arezzo, Tuscany, at an unknown date in the first decades of the 13th century.
+Restoro was born in Arezzo, Tuscany, at an unknown date in the first decades of the thirteenth century.
 Very little is known about his life.
 He himself states that he wrote his book in a convent at Arezzo; that he was an artist and a painter of miniatures, and that he lived in the second half of the thirteenth century.

+Works

-In 1282 he completed an elaborate treatise on cosmography, Della composizione del mondo colle sue cascioni [The composition of the world with its causes].
+In 1282, Restoro completed an elaborate treatise on cosmography, Della composizione del mondo colle sue cascioni [The composition of the world with its causes].
 It was the first scientific treatise to be written in an Italian vernacular (Arezzo dialect).
 Ristoro gives an exhaustive account of the Aristotelian science that was taught in the Universities at that time.
 He deals with Astronomy and Astrology (which are one-and-the-same for Restoro, as indeed they were for most people at that time), Meteorology, Geography and Natural History (together with numerous observations in merit which derive from the areas around Arezzo and Siena), drawing widely on Aristotle and Ptolemy, on Arab texts and Medieval authors, including for example Albertus Magnus and Johannes de Sacrobosco.
 Restoro discusses also the structure of the world and develops some sound geological theories despite his strong leanings toward astrology.
 Writing on the origin of mountains, for example, while he attributed the elevation of dry land above the sea to attraction by the stars, he also recognised other influences, such as water erosion, sea waves throwing up sand and gravel, subsequent floods depositing sediment, earthquakes, calcareous deposits from certain waters, and the activities of man.
-Following the view of Empedocles, he mantained that the Earth had a molten center and that volcanoes erupted through the rise of molten rock to the surface.
+Following the view of Empedocles, he maintained that the Earth had a molten centre and that volcanoes erupted through the rise of molten rock to the surface.
 Skilled in drawing and painting, Ristoro displayed a keen interest in ancient arts and culture; he dedicated a chapter of his massive work to ancient Etruscan and Roman ware discovered in his native city, showing refined appreciation of their depiction of the natural world at a time when others did not value archaeological remains.